 Adapted from Schimmer (2012: 5)

 Firms and stock markets form an intimate relationship, also when it comes to the analysis of firm competitive behavior.
 One trending research theme is the analysis of how capital markets respond to different sequences of competitive actions.
-The underlying assumption of this research stream is that market participants are able to discriminate consistently from inconsistent competitive behaviors by observing the unfolding stream of competitive actions.
+The underlying assumption of this research stream is that market participants can discriminate consistently from inconsistent competitive behaviors by observing the unfolding stream of competitive actions.

 Video 1: Prof. Walter Ferrier Discussing Stock Market Responses to Gestalt Properties of Competitive Action Sequences